Beast (soundtrack): Marketing

 The audio rights of the film will be retained by the production company itself; initially Sony Music India planned to acquire the rights for the album which did not happen, citing Sun Pictures' decision on not tying-up with music labels.
 The music album of Beast, along with Sun Pictures' upcoming film productions, will be released on the company's newly registered home label.
 All the lyrical and video songs from the album will be released in the official YouTube channel of Sun TV.

 In a Facebook chat session, Anirudh Ravichander said that all the updates regarding the film will arrive only after the completion of shooting.
 The single track was initially rumoured to be released on the Anirudh's birthday (16 October 2021) and later scheduled to be launched on Diwali (4 November 2021), which however did not happen.
 Sun Pictures' commitments to the release of Rajinikanth-starrer Annaatthe, and also the death of Puneeth Rajkumar insisted the makers not to release any update regarding the film on Diwali, were cited as the reasons for the delay, which was posted on Ananda Vikatan's exclusive article about the film.
 The single was earlier planned to be released on New Year's Eve (31 December), and later to Pongal (14 January 2022), but could not be launched on that date.

 In December 2021, Vijay, Nelson, Anirudh and Sivakarthikeyan shot for the promotional video for the film's first single.
 On 7 February 2022, Sun Pictures released the promotional skit for the first single track eventually titled as "Arabic Kuthu".
 The six-minute promo featured Nelson, Anirudh and Sivakarthikeyan with Vijay, in a voice-over (conversation through phone) comically documenting the song's making.
 The track released on the occasion of Valentine's Day (14 February 2022), after Anirudh occasionally released singles on that date.
 The track is sung by Anirudh and Jonita Gandhi, whom previously had collaborated in the track "Chellamma" for Doctor (2021).
-The film's two theme music, "Beast Announcement Theme" and "Pooja Hegde Announcement Theme" was released on 23 February 2022.
+The film's two theme music, "Beast Announcement Theme" and "Pooja Hegde Announcement Theme" were released on 23 February 2022.
 The second single "Jolly O Gymkhana", sung by Vijay with lyrics written by Ku.
 Karthik, released on 19 March 2022.
 The third single, titled "Beast Mode", written by Vivek and sung by Anirudh, was released on 8 April 2022.